-17. DESIGN AND ENGINEERING FILE
+17. DESIGN AND ENGINEERING FILE (TOPIC AREA 2 ONLY)

-All Applicants must provide a Design and Engineering File and include copies of any hardware performance specifications, warranties, engineering drawings, and any other design or engineering data to supplement the Technical Volume.
-The requisite material and equipment list(s) for any proposed energy efficiency measure(s) should be included here.
+All Topic Area 2 Applicants must provide a Design and Engineering File and include copies of any hardware performance specifications, warranties, engineering drawings, materials and equipment lists, and any other design or engineering data to supplement the Technical Volume.